 In this series in partnership with Squarespace, we’re highlighting the stories of three successful women of color.
 They speak honestly about the challenges they’ve faced, how they’ve persevered, and the ways they’re pushing boundaries in their respective industries.
-Check out part one, read on for part two, and stay tuned for part three.
+Read on for part two and check out parts one and three.

 For most of Bernice Chao’s career as a creative director in advertising, she was the only female Asian in the room.
 “I’ve been super isolated in terms of numbers,” she says.
 “In most creative departments where I’ve worked, I’d say 10% were female and maybe 2% were people of color.
 Tack on being a mother, and I’m the only one.”